 It might be the last thing on your mind as you adapt to your busy new life as a parent, but making a will is really important when you have children.

 By writing a will, you can appoint guardians for your children if they're under 18 when you die.
-If you don't do this, your Local Authority or court may be left to decide who should look after them.
+You can find out more in our guide to will writing for parents.

 A will that is not properly signed and witnessed is invalid.

 In England, Wales and Northern Ireland, two witnesses are required.
 Both witnesses need to be in the same room with you when you sign the will.

 In England, Wales and Northern Ireland, you'll need to be 18 to create a will.
 A witness does not need any special qualification or public standing, but is merely witnessing your signature.

 However, they must not have any beneficial interest in the will as this could make the will invalid.
 This means they cannot receive any gifts from the will or be named as beneficiaries.